for Homestead & Miniature Cattle

 Homestead Breeds?
 Maybe more than you realized...

-There is probably about a dozen (10-12) pure breeds of miniature cattle at any one time.
-The number of pure breeds (notice I didn't say purebreds) that have a wide range of sizes, including "miniature cattle," is not carved in stone--that number is a moving target: A new miniature family or bloodline of cattle may be discovered at any time amongst other larger breeds.
-And, the ones that exist now, could disappear any time if they are not preserved, and crossbred into extinction.
+There are probably about a dozen (10-12) pure breeds of cattle, that include miniatures, at any one time.
+The number of pure breeds (notice I didn't say purebreds) that have a wide range of sizes, including "miniature cattle," is not carved in stone--that number is a moving target: A new miniature family or bloodline of cattle may be developed or discovered at any time amongst other typically larger breeds.
+And, the ones that exist now, could disappear any time if they are not preserved, or crossbred into extinction.
 So, let's count the miniature breeds we know about listed by their category:

 Original Miniature Cattle: In North America, there are 2 breeds of cattle that normally come only in frame score 1 and below:

 These are the only pure breeds of cattle in North America that exist only in miniature size.
 The miniature Zebu is the smaller of the two.
-The Irish Dexter carries several bulldog (BD) dwarf genes (also known as chondro, pronounced (kän-drə), a short-limbed dwarfism) which is neither encouraged nor discouraged by Dexter registries.
+The Irish Dexter carries several bulldog (BD) dwarf genes (also known as chondro, pronounced (kän-dro), a short-limbed dwarfism) which is neither encouraged nor discouraged by Dexter registries.
 The chondro gene additionally shortens carriers by a few more inches.
+The Miniature Zebu carries a recessive chondro gene, that may also further reduce their height.
 Irish Dexter and Miniature Zebu cattle are the 2 original miniature breeds in North America that have been used for decades to crossbreed with and create many of today's composite or percentage breeds of miniature cattle.
+Read more about dwarfism genetics in Miniature Cattle here: (https://www.miniature-cattle.com/bd.htm).

 Heritage Miniature Cattle: In some old breeds of cattle there are small bloodlines that qualify as miniature.
 Some of these are quite rare.
 Some may have been preserved all along in their breed's original shorter style.
 Some have been restored by selecting back to the shorter, older original style.
 The breeds in this category include: